MPh-py/MPh/docs/limitations.md

 separate Python (sub-)processes.
 This is a feasible work-around, but a limitation nonetheless.

-For the same reason, it seems, the [unit tests][tests] that come with MPh fail when collected and run via the testing framework [pyTest][pytest].
+For the same reason, the [unit tests][tests] that come with MPh fail when collected and run via the testing framework [pyTest][pytest].
 They must be run directly from the command line.
 Since they cannot be used for continuous integration testing anyway, given that they depend on Comsol being installed on the local machine, this is but a minor inconvenience.

 Furthermore, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
 Most notably, pressing